 Another common cause of delay is a potential Beneficiary being missing, where the close relatives of the deceased do not know the whereabouts of someone who has been named as a Beneficiary in the Will.
 In these circumstances reasonable investigations have to be carried out, usually by using a tracing agent in an attempt to find them.

 If the deceased owned a property that needs to be sold, obtaining a Grant of Probate is crucial.
 But finding a buyer for a Probate property that needs to be sold can take much longer and can often cause delays.

 Foreign assets will also add time to the process.
 Should there be a property abroad that needs to be sold, the acting Personal Representative have to sell that property by instructing foreign estate agents and lawyers.
 The Personal Representative must also comply with different requirements to issue notifications regarding the death and obtain the necessary permissions to sell the property.

-In England & Wales, Estate Administrators/Executors can place a Deceased Estate notice in The Gazette, Official Public Record, and in local papers to make sure there are no creditors to the Estate.
+Estate Administrators/Executors can place a Deceased Estate notice in The Gazette, the UK's Official Public Record*, and in local papers to make sure there are no creditors to the Estate.
 Again this can prolong the process, as the minimum time given for people to come forward is two months.

 Another common reason for distribution to take a long time is if the Department for Work and Pensions (DWP) makes an investigation into any benefits the deceased may have been in receipt of.
 This will usually add a further 6 to 9 months before the final sum due back to them is confirmed as a liability of the Estate.